Pam72/dis08-ws2526/labs/02/README.md

 > [!IMPORTANT]
 > Finally, add a Markdown-formatted file (`dataset.md`) containing the dataset description, augmentation ideas and potential research questions, and the FAIR review to the lab repository.
 Please use a clear structure (headings, bullet points, tables where appropriate).# Open Data

-> [!NOTE]
-> Please update this file by copying over the content found at https://gist.github.com/breuert/02fcce56cb75cc75e1105f491a2f6e84